Hey Friends! Welcome to another article about Instrumentation Devices or Sensors!

 The industrial thermometers may be installed at fixed or sometimes variable places.
 So it is necessary sometimes that we should buy a thermometer with an adjustable stem angle.
 However, most of the industrial thermometer is available with a permanent stem angle.

 An adjustable stem angle provides flexibility to use as a user can adjust it as per requirement.

 A thermometer with a permanent stem angle is best suitable for application in which wall mountings are needed.

 Operating Environment ⇒

-The thermometer can be installed in industrial application where some environment factors user should consider like,
+The thermometer can be installed in industrial application where some environmental factors user should consider like,

 - A thermometer is used to operate in some specific temperature range, which is called as Operating temperature range.